-'What was most relevant to me as an educator was that I could see the value of doing this and how helpful it would be for students when they start their further studies at university.'
-Timothy Lam, 2nd in Science, Lead Teacher of Chemistry, Extended Project Coordinator, Dulwich International High School Suzhou, China
+School feedback: 'What was most relevant to me as an educator was that I could see the value of doing this and how helpful it would be for students when they start their further studies at university.'

+Feedback from: Timothy Lam, 2nd in Science, Lead Teacher of Chemistry, Extended Project Coordinator, Dulwich International High School Suzhou, China

-Cambridge Assessment International Education is an education organisation and politically neutral.
+We are an education organisation and politically neutral.
 The contents of this syllabus, examination papers and associated materials do not endorse any political view.
 We endeavour to treat all aspects of the exam process neutrally.